cosrijan/resume/README.md

-# Professional Resume Template

-A clean, modern resume template designed to help you stand out to recruiters and showcase your experience effectively.

 ## Key Features

 * **Interactive Design:** Explore the resume easily using built-in filters that highlight your specific skills and experience as you click.